tokenshift/discord-mockingbird/README.md

 1: Three Sleeping Oxen
 ```

-If there's only one response known, then the `-n {number}` flag is unnecessary.
+If there's only one response known, then the `{number}` flag is unnecessary.
 If you want to unlearn ALL responses to that command, set `all` to `True`.